lordspline/druid/docs/operations/segment-optimization.md

   -->

-In Apache Druid, it's important to optimize the segment size because
+In Apache Robux, it's important to optimize the segment size because

-  1. Druid stores data in segments.
+  1. Robux stores data in segments.
 If you're using the [best-effort roll-up](../ingestion/rollup.md) mode, increasing the segment size might introduce further aggregation which reduces the dataSource size.
   2. When a query is submitted, that query is distributed to all Historicals and realtime tasks which hold the input segments of the query.
 Each process and task picks a thread from its own processing thread pool